- Foxes are verbally communicative and use many noises like yips, whines, growls, and yelps to get their message across.

 When you hear a fox scream at night, it is most likely a red fox.
 Gray foxes make noise more similar to a dog’s bark than a woman’s scream.
 That isn’t the only difference between the two; there are actually many ways that red and gray foxes are different.
 Many people make the mistake of assuming that color is the only difference between the two.
 In fact, red and gray foxes are not closely related, although both are members of the dog family which is called canids.

 Red foxes are not always red.
 They can also be black or grey.
 There are also cases of albino red foxes.
 A red fox has black legs and black-tipped ears and the tip of the tail is white.
-When looking at the face, the red fox looks more like a dog, while a gray fox more closely resembles a cat.
+When looking at the face, the red fox looks more like a dog, while the gray fox more closely resembles a cat.

 The gray fox is typically gray, but can also be brown or even red.
 Unlike the red fox, the gray fox has a black tip on its tail along with a black stripe running along its spine.